Bulindi Chimpanzee & Community Blog

 What we aim to achieve:

-• Protect chimpanzees and the forest habitats they depend on.
+• Conserve chimpanzees and the forest habitats they depend on.

 • Restore degraded landscapes through tree planting and sustainable land use.

-• Support local families with practical alternatives that reduce pressure on forests.
+• Support local families with practical alternatives that reduce pressure on forests and

-• Build coexistence between people and wildlife, reducing conflict and fostering care.
+• Build sustainable coexistence between people and wildlife, reducing conflict and

 Support us